basedtrees/RSS-Feed-Reader/README.md

 # About

-This is repository hosts the UI and content of an RSS feed reader.
+This repository hosts the UI and content of an RSS feed reader.

+## Bitcoin Client Research Notes

+This secondary project tracks research tasks for building a Bitcoin client.
+The first milestone is to understand how Bitcoin enforces time-based rules.
+See [`docs/time-signatures.md`](docs/time-signatures.md) for an overview of block timestamps, locktimes, and relative timelocks, along with a vector data-flow diagram of the thin client interacting with the Bitcoin Core blockchain.

 ## Links and references